 Rooms farthest from the AC unit might feel warmer than other rooms because you have long runs of ductwork (or your ducts may be uninsulated).
 Air goes through your ducts, which are in unconditioned areas of your home (usually the attic), and they pick up heat along the way.
 You might consider upgrading to a more efficient duct system.

 You Don’t Have Enough Return Vents

 A lot of larger homes only have one return vent.
 That one vent simply can’t pull in enough warm air from the rooms that are farther away from it, so a lot of cool and warm air ends up mixing together.
-Our advice?
+The result?
+A room that’s too hot or too cold.
+Want a room that’s just right?
 Try leaving doors to more rooms open or consider adding more return ducts.